-- 1. Remove all AC power (shorepower or generator) to the inverter. - 2.
+- 1. Remove all AC power (utility or generator power) to the inverter. - 2.
 Open all the inverter DC disconnects (or disconnect the positive battery cable to the inverter). - 3.
 Ensure the inverter and the remote are disconnected from all AC and DC power (the remote display will be blank). - 4.
 After the inverter has been disconnected from all power for 30 seconds, reconnect the inverter DC disconnects (or reconnect the positive battery cable) and resume operation.